pivotal/docs-tap/scst-scan/policies.hbs.md

         }
     ```
     Relevant parts of the Rego file that may be modified as part of the CVE triage workflow:
     - `notAllowedSeverities` contains the category of CVEs that, if detected, would result in the SourceScan or ImageScan to fail policy enforcement.
-For example, an `app-operator` may decide that only "Critical" CVEs are not allowed.
+For example (but not recommended), an `app-operator` may decide that only "Low" CVEs are not allowed as shown in the above example.
     - `ignoreCves` contains individual CVEs that will be ignored when determining policy enforcement.
 For example, CVEs that have been determined to be false positives may be listed here.
-See [A Note on Vulnerability Scanners](overview.hbs.md#a-idscst-scan-noteaa-note-on-vulnerability-scanners) for more detail.
+See [A Note on Vulnerability Scanners](overview.hbs.md#a-idscst-scan-noteaa-note-on-vulnerability-scanners) for more details.

 2. Deploy the scan policy to the cluster by running: